IN THE SUPREME COURT OF BRITISH COLUMBIA

 the regulations and procedures manual, quite similar to our own — when I say

-“our own” I mean Toronto Police Service regulations and that type of thing.
+our own I mean Toronto Police Service regulations and that type of thing.

 There are some variations because of the service itself but other than that

-it’s basically the same.
+its basically the same.

 I would be surprised if the training of Ontario police officers at the